 On the other hand, just 3 percent of the Venusian atmosphere is made up of nitrogen, leaving less than 1 percent for any other gases.

 Recommended, Mars Fact -Top 6 Interesting Facts About Mars

 Due to its extremely dense atmosphere, the mass of the Venusian atmosphere is 93 times compared to the earth’s atmosphere.

-Similarly, Venus atmospheric pressure is 92 times to earth’s atmospheric pressure.
+Similarly, Venus’s atmospheric pressure is 92 times the earth’s atmospheric pressure.
 In other words, Venus’s atmospheric pressure is analogous to the pressure felt deep beneath the ocean on earth.

 Carbon dioxide makes Venus Hotter than Mercury

 Well, People often wonder how hot is venus?
 Or, sometimes even ask, why Venus is hotter than mercury?
 I mean if we think rationally, then Mercury is the closest planet to the sun.
 But, still why Venus is hotter than mercury?

 The answers to all these kinds of queries can be found in the vicinity of the atmosphere of Venus.
 Its dense carbon-dioxide-rich atmosphere does not allow heat to leave by causing the strongest greenhouse effect of the solar system.